ruby-analysis/delfos/README.md

 [![Gem Version](http://img.shields.io/gem/v/delfos.svg?style=flat-square)](https://rubygems.org/gems/delfos)

 # Background
-For more on the background behind this project see [SOLID](solid.md)
+For more on the background behind this project see [SOLID](solid.md) or [This talk](http://slides.com/markburns-1/fitting-code-on-screen)

 # Functionality
   * Record runtime type information and call site file locations in every method call of your application for most ruby programs